 Health and Wellbeing

 Strathearn and Strathallan has some of the best health outcomes in Scotland; however, It is important to recognise that health outcomes vary across the locality.
 Health Services are delivered by NHS Tayside and the Health and Social Care Partnership.
+There are 2 community hospitals Crieff Community Hospital and St Margaret’s Hospital in Auchterarder.

 Key Health Statistics